 How to File

 "Filing" means to give documents to the court.
 Attorneys are required to eFile all documents with the court.
-Non-attorneys must file their documents by either hand delivering them or mailing them to the clerk's office of the court.
+Non If you are representing yourself, how you file will depend:

 A document is not filed until the court receives it.
 If the document goes missing in the mail, it has not been filed.
 A party filing by mail does not have to use registered or certified mail, but it may be a good idea because the filing party is responsible for non-delivery.